Former IBF super featherweight world champion Gervonta Davis (19-0, 18 KO’s) is facing a complaint of first-degree aggravated assault.

 According to court records obtained by FightNights.com, Davis has eight active cases, four of which are traffic-related.
 According to Baltimore Press Box, Davis was pulled over by a Baltimore County sheriff’s deputy for going 80 mph in a 55 mph zone.
 Additionally, in Howard County, he was ticketed for following too close and driving on a suspended license.

 Davis was last seen in the ring on Aug.
 26 when he fought the previously undefeated Francisco Fonseca on the co-main event of Floyd Mayweather vs. Conor McGregor at T-Mobile Arena in Las Vegas.
-Davis was down on the cards when he knocked out Fonseca with a shot behind the head.
+Davis was down on the cards when he knocked out Fonseca in the eighth round.